Pasco County Courthouse

 The Pasco County Courthouse (constructed in 1909) is a historic courthouse located at 37918 Meridian Avenue in Dade City, Pasco County, Florida.
 It was designed by Georgia-based architect Edward Columbus Hosford in the Beaux-Arts style.
 The courthouse was added to the United States National Register of Historic Places on September 20, 2006.

 In recent years, a Valentine's Day tradition has developed where the Pasco County Clerk offers complimentary wedding ceremonies on the steps of the historic courthouse.

+The courthouse viewed from beneath a live oak near the WWII Memorial and bandstand, on the northeast corner of the courthouse square.